hasin-abrar/Peafowl-repo/README.md

   - sudo apt-get update
   - sudo apt-get install raxml

+Add these to $PATH before running Peafowl.

 Input and Output Formats
 ----------------------------------------------------------------------------------------------
 **Input**: Set of DNA sequences in fasta format (Baboon.fasta, Gibbon.fasta, etc) A fasta file should contain the sequence of one specie only.
 Data should be sequential long-reads/full genome.
 Current version does not support short-reads or interleaved data.
 (See example folder for sample files) <br>
-**Ouput**: Rooted and unrooted phylogenetic trees in Newick format for the set of input species (Result_rooted_tree.newick, Result_unrooted_tree.newick)
+**Ouput**: Unrooted phylogenetic trees in Newick format for the set of input species (Result_unrooted_tree.newick)

 Installation and Run
 ----------------------------------------------------------------------------------------------
 1. Download 'Peafowl' from this repository.
 2. Create a new folder and put all fasta files (ex: Baboon.fasta, Gorilla.fasta, etc.) inside.
-Rename the folder (Do not use space/dot in the name and do not use the reserved word 'Peafowl').
-This folder name should be provided as an argument when running the script.
+Rename the folder (Do not use space/dot in the name).<!-- and do not use the reserved word 'Peafowl').  --> This folder name should be provided as an argument when running the script.
 3. Put the folder with fasta files inside 'Peafowl' directory that contains a script 'peafowl.sh'.
 This directory should now have three separate entities ('your input folder', 'Peafowl', 'peafowl.sh').
 4. From the terminal, change into the directory that contains 'peafowl.sh'.
 5. Run the script 'peafowl.sh' with the following arguments as needed.